 These sites make listing your car quick and painless.
 You'll need to know your vehicle's basic information: the make, model year, mileage, and condition.
 Then write a pithy description of the car.
 Some sites also let you add extra, eye-catching features to your ad, for an extra fee.

 A picture is worth a thousand words, which equals dollars in this game.
 Ads with photos get way more attention than those without.

 How long do you need to run the ad?
 Until the car sells, of course.
 Some sites allow you to run it until the car sells.
 Other sites will refund your money if your car hasn't sold within a specified time.

-After you finish your ad, it can be online in as little as 10 minutes.
+After you finish your ad, it can be online in minutes.

 Advantages of Selling Online

 Unlike local newspapers, online ads reach both local and national buyers.
 It's not unheard of for someone to drive across state lines to pick up a car.
 Someone from outside your area might be willing to pay more than a local would.